MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-configure-policy-settings.md

 You can download the [Security Compliance Toolkit](https://www.microsoft.com/download/details.aspx?id=55319) from the Download Center.

-1. Click **Download** on the link above.
+1. Select **Download** on the link above.
 Select the Windows 10 Version xxxx Security Baseline.zip and the LGPO.zip.
-Be sure to choose the version that matches the version of Windows 10 you are deploying.
+Be sure to choose the version that matches the version of Windows 10 you're deploying.
 1. Extract the Windows 10 Version xxxx Security Baseline.zip file and the LGPO.zip file on the IoT device.
 1. Copy LGPO.exe to the Local_Script\Tools folder of the Windows 10 Version xxxx Security Baseline.
 LGPO is needed by the security baseline installation script but must be downloaded separately.
 1. From an Administrative Command Prompt run: